 During open enrollment, students may self-enroll in the number of credits appropriate to the academic course load designated by their degree program.
 Across the J.D. programs, students who wish to take more than 16 credits must have prior approval by the Assistant Dean for Academic Engagement & Student Success.
-Across the LL.M., J.M., and S.J.D. programs, students who wish to take more than 16 credits must have prior approval by the Assistant Dean for Graduate Programs.
+Across the LL.M., J.M., and S.J.D. programs, students who wish to take more than 16 credits must have prior approval by the Executive Director of Graduate and Online Programs.